edlongman/inet/tutorials/queueing/doc/Demultiplexer.rst

 Demultiplexer
 =============

-In this test, packets are collected periodically (randomly) by several active packet sinks (ActivePacketSinks).
+In this step, packets are collected periodically (randomly) by several active packet sinks (ActivePacketSinks).
 The packets are provided by a single passive packet source upon request (PassivePacketSource).
 The single source is connected to the multiple sinks using an intermediary component (PacketDemultiplexer) which